NBPub/RecipeBook-Tandoor/README.md

 $ nano .flaskenv
 ```

-*Additionally, it can be used to set values to environmental variables, as described in [Docker Parameters](https://github.com/NBPub/RecipeBook#parameters).
-Additions to base code may be required for this step (python-dotenv package, `load_dotenv()`)*
+*Additionally, it can be used to set values to environmental variables, as described in [Docker Parameters](https://github.com/NBPub/RecipeBook-Tandoor#parameters).
+Additions to base code may be required for this step (python-dotenv package, `load_dotenv()`).
+Note that all local variables associated with environmental variables can be modified by changing the code.
+See next step for an example*

-6. Modify the path to recipe data.
-See line 13 of [RecipeReader.py](https://github.com/NBPub/RecipeBook/blob/main/app/RecipeReader.py).
-If you are using the ExampleRecipe folder, specify its location.
-Using a raw text string may be beneficial, but shouldn't be required.  `path = r'path/to/ExampleRecipes'`
+6. Modify URL and API-Token variables.
+See lines 15 and 19 of [Tandoor_Reader.py](https://github.com/NBPub/RecipeBook-Tandoor/blob/main/app/Tandoor_Reader.py). `URL=<put your Tandoor URL here>` and `Token=<put your token here>`

 7. Run!
 Open site in web browser (http://localhost:5000).